Patrick Mahomes and Jalen Hurts to make history as first-ever Black starting quarterbacks to face off in Super Bowl

 Sports journalist Taylor Rooks tweeted that it was "glorious" to have two Black starting quarterbacks in the game.

-Athletic reporter Mike Jones pointed out their matchup comes more than three decades off another history-making moment in the NFL.
+Athletic reporter Mike Jones pointed out their matchup comes more than three decades after another history-making moment in the NFL.

 "First time two Black quarterbacks have faced in the Super Bowl 35 years after Doug Williams became the first to start in and win a Super Bowl," Jones wrote.